bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <a href="https://www.digitalocean.com/community/tutorials/introduction-to-the-dom" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.digitalocean.com/community/tutorials/introduction-to-the-dom"><strong>How To Understand and Modify the DOM in JavaScript | DigitalOcean</strong><br />
 <em>The Document Object Model, usually referred to as the DOM, is an essential part of making websites interactive.
 It is…</em>www.digitalocean.com</a><a href="https://www.digitalocean.com/community/tutorials/introduction-to-the-dom" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://medium.freecodecamp.org/whats-the-document-object-model-and-why-you-should-know-how-to-use-it-1a2d0bc5429d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/whats-the-document-object-model-and-why-you-should-know-how-to-use-it-1a2d0bc5429d"><strong>What’s the Document Object Model, and why you should know how to use it.</strong><br />
+<a href="https://medium.freecodecamp.org/whats-the-document-object-model-and-why-you-should-know-how-to-use-it-1a2d0bc5429d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/whats-the-document-object-model-and-why-you-should-know-how-to-use-it-1a2d0bc5429d"><strong>What's the Document Object Model, and why you should know how to use it.</strong><br />
-<em>So, you’ve studied HTML, you’ve created your first tags, learned about CSS, made beautiful forms, amazing buttons…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/whats-the-document-object-model-and-why-you-should-know-how-to-use-it-1a2d0bc5429d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>So, you've studied HTML, you've created your first tags, learned about CSS, made beautiful forms, amazing buttons…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/whats-the-document-object-model-and-why-you-should-know-how-to-use-it-1a2d0bc5429d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.guru99.com/how-to-use-dom-and-events-in-javascript.html" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.guru99.com/how-to-use-dom-and-events-in-javascript.html"><strong>JavaScript DOM Tutorial with Example</strong><br />
 <em>Details JavaScript can access all the elements in a webpage making use of Document Object Model (DOM).
 In fact, the web…</em>www.guru99.com</a><a href="https://www.guru99.com/how-to-use-dom-and-events-in-javascript.html" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>